longziyu/CrowdVerse/README.md

 These data components will be released progressively alongside the corresponding code for different research tasks.

-## Roadmap / To-Do List
+## To-Do List

 - [ ] Release the discrete image dataset.
 - [ ] Release the continuous-frame image dataset.
-- [√] Provide the APGCC crowd-counting reproduction for CrowdVerse.
+- √ Provide the APGCC crowd-counting reproduction for CrowdVerse.
 - [ ] Release trajectory-prediction code and evaluation tools.

 ## Crowd Counting: APGCC Reproduction